qurator-spk/dinglehopper/README.md

   dinglehopper detects if GT/OCR are ALTO or PAGE XML documents to extract their text and falls back to plain text if no ALTO or PAGE is detected.

    The files GT and OCR are usually a ground truth document and the result of an OCR software, but you may use dinglehopper to compare two OCR results.
-  In that case, use --no-metrics to disable the then meaningless metrics and also change the color scheme from green/red to blue.
+In that case, use --metrics='' to disable the then meaningless metrics and also change the color scheme from green/red to blue.

   The comparison report will be written to $REPORT_PREFIX.{html,json}, where
   $REPORT_PREFIX defaults to "report".
-The reports include the character error rate (CER) and the word error rate (WER).
+Depending on your configuration the reports include the character error rate (CA|CER), the word error rate (WA|WER), the bag of chars accuracy (BoC), and the bag of words accuracy (BoW).
+  The metrics can be chosen via a comma separated combination of their acronyms like "--metrics=ca,wer,boc,bow".

   By default, the text of PAGE files is extracted on 'region' level.
 You may use "--textequiv-level line" to extract from the level of TextLine tags.

 Options:
-  --metrics / --no-metrics  Enable/disable metrics and green/red
+  --metrics                 Enable different metrics like ca|cer, wa|wer, boc and bow.
   --textequiv-level LEVEL   PAGE TextEquiv level to extract text from --progress                Show progress bar
   --help                    Show this message and exit.